Getting your Trinity Audio player ready... |

 Reading Comprehension and Critical Reasoning on both exams test your ability to understand many of the same concepts, but the GMAT places much more emphasis on CR than the GRE does.

-The moral of the story is that whether GRE or GMAT Verbal is easier is basically a personal judgment that depends on each test-taker’s existing competencies and preferences.
+The moral of the story is that whether GRE Verbal or GMAT Verbal is easier is basically a personal judgment that depends on each test-taker’s existing competencies and preferences.

 You can also take a free GRE practice test from ets.org and a free GMAT practice test from mba.com.
 Treat both of those tests like the real deal.
 Then, compare your results and how you felt when working through Verbal on each.

-Whatever you do, I wouldn’t take someone else’s word for which test has an easier Verbal section.
+Whatever you do, don’t take someone else’s word for which test has an easier Verbal section.
 After all, every test-taker has different abilities.
 So, while articles like this one can give insight into the particular challenges of each exam, no one can tell you what will be easier for you.
 Only you can make that determination!

 Frequently Asked Questions (FAQ)